 Menstrual cups are one of the best ways to reduce waste during your period.
 There’s a tiny bit of a learning curve when you first start using one, but once you start, you’ll never want to use tampons again!

-I’ve been using my cup for over four years now.
+I’ve been using my cup for over six years now.
 I call it my goblet, and I’m not planning on getting a new one any time soon!

 If you don’t like using tampons or menstrual cups, or you just want more security in case of leaking, natural menstrual pads are a fantastic zero waste option.